leighseverson/purexposure/README.md

 starting point to see what active ingredients were present in applied pesticides in a given year.

-For example, too see how active ingredients matching “methyl bromide” or “abietic” were recorded in the year 2000, we would
+For example, to see how active ingredients matching “methyl bromide” or “abietic” were recorded in the year 2000, we would
 run: